Internet2 Community Anchor Program Distance Learning Scholarship Program

 Students can participate in experiences like dissecting a sheep’s brain to sharpen observation and analysis skills with experts from Adventures In Medicine & Science (AIMS) Program of Saint Louis University or learn about Aztec art, myths, and writing systems from the Cleveland Museum of Art, without ever leaving their classroom.

-The scholarship application is open now, and the last day to submit an application is Friday, November 19.
+The scholarship application is now open, and the last day to submit an application is Friday, Jan.
+13, 2023.
 CAP will review applications, verify eligibility, and award scholarships and scholarship recipients will be chosen at Internet2’s sole discretion.
 Once classrooms have completed their CILC program, CAP may survey or interview teachers to learn about their experiences and share their stories via a series of social media or blog posts.

 - Applicants must complete a scholarship application form.

-- Applicants’ school must be connected to the Internet2 network via their state or regional research and education network.
+- The applicant’s school must be connected to the Internet2 network via their state or regional research and education network.
 We understand that teachers may not know their school district’s internet provider, so we will independently verify whether applicants are from connected networks.

 - Applicants must agree to allow CAP to use their name and school name in promotional material and must agree to work with CAP on a follow-up story or blog post.

-The last day to submit a scholarship application was Friday, November 19, 2021.
-Scholarship winners will be notified and announced in February 2022.
+The last day to submit a scholarship application is Friday, Jan.
+13, 2023.
+Scholarship winners will be notified and announced in February 2023.

-About the 2021 CAP Distance Learning Scholarship Program Winners
+Read about the 2022 CAP Distance Learning Scholarship Winners